bluesky-social/atproto-website/content/specs/auth.md

 - response must be an HTTP 200 (not 2xx or redirect), and must be a valid JSON object with content type `application/json`
 - must contain an `authorization_servers` array of strings, with a single element, which is a fully-qualified URL

-The Authorization Server URL may be the same as the Resource Server (PDS), or might point to a separate server (e.g. entryway).
+The Authorization Server URL may be the same origin as the Resource Server (PDS), or might point to a separate server (e.g. entryway).
+The URL must be a simple origin URL: `https` scheme, no credentials (user:password), no path, no query string or fragment.
+A port number is allowed, but a default port (443 for HTTPS) must not be included.

 The Authorization Server also publishes metadata, complying with the "OAuth 2.0 Authorization Server Metadata" ([RFC 8414](https://datatracker.ietf.org/doc/html/rfc8414)) standard.
 A summary of requirements:

 - the URL path is `/.well-known/oauth-authorization-server`
 - response must be an HTTP 200 (not 2xx or redirect), and must be a valid JSON object with content type `application/json`
-- `issuer` (string, required): the “origin” URL of the Authorization Server.
+- `issuer` (string, required): the "origin" URL of the Authorization Server.
 Must be a valid URL, with `https` scheme.
 A port number is allowed (if that matches the origin), but the default port (443 for HTTPS) must not be specified.
 There must be no path segments.
+Must match the origin of the URL used to fetch the metadata document itself.
 - `authorization_endpoint` (string, required): endpoint URL for authorization redirects
 - `token_endpoint` (string, required): endpoint URL for token requests
 - `response_types_supported` (array of strings, required): must include `code`